pgjdbc/pgjdbc/docs/content/documentation/datasource.md

 ## Applications DataSource

-PostgreSQL™ includes two implementations of `DataSource` , as shown in [Table 11.2, “`DataSource` Implementations”](/documentation/datasource/#table112datasource-implementations).
+PostgreSQL® includes two implementations of `DataSource` , as shown in [Table 11.2, “`DataSource` Implementations”](/documentation/datasource/#table112datasource-implementations).

 One that does pooling and the other that does not.
 The pooling implementation does not actually close connections when the client calls the `close()` method, but instead returns the connections to a pool of available connections for other